7 Budget-Friendly Ways to Have a Memorable Summer

 Good memories.

-If you don’t have a bike or you are looking for a new one, I’ve shared some really fun ones below.
+If you don’t have a bike or you are looking for a new one, I’ve shared some really great options below.
 They’re relatively inexpensive and remember, they are totally worth the investment.

 I hope I’ve given you some great options to make your summer amazing.
 One full of memories with family and friends.